 Discloses the borrower’s monthly payment, interest rate, total repayment obligation, due dates and length of time for repaying the loan.

 Title IV aid and all other aid is earned during the time a student is attending North Central Missouri College (NCMC).
 If a student withdraws from NCMC, then the school, or the student, or both may be required to return some or all of the federal funds awarded to the student for that period of enrollment.
 The federal government requires a return of Title IV federal aid that was received if the student withdrew on or before completing 60% of the semester.
 If the student officially withdraws from all courses after the 60% point in the semester, Title IV aid is viewed as 100% earned.

 However, if a student withdraws prior to that 60% point, the student may owe back part of his or her financial aid if it is determined that the student has received an amount larger than the earned amount.
 North Central uses the online worksheet provided through CPS by the U.S. Department of Education to calculate Return to Title IV Funds for each federal aid recipient who withdraws from all classes.

 SATISFACTORY ACADEMIC PROGRESS (SAP)

 To remain eligible for most types of financial aid, students must maintain satisfactory academic progress standards, as defined by the school, which meet or exceed any minimum standards specified in federal or state law.
-See Keep my Financial Aid for more information or SAP Appeal Form to complete an appeal.
+See SAP Policy for more information or SAP Appeal Form to complete an appeal.
 See the College Catalog, under Academic Standards, for a separate policy regarding Academic SAP.

 SNAP, the Supplemental Nutrition Assistance Program, is a government assistance program to help low-income households pay for food.
 SNAP used to be called the Food Stamp program.
 Documentation of SNAP benefits received in the previous two years by anyone in the household may be requested by your institution for the verification process.